yii2deman/yii2-helpers/README.md

 * VimeoHelper - helper for Vimeo API
 * YouTubeHelper - helper for YouTube API
 * VideoHostHelper - helper for YouTube and Vimeo video hostings
+* UserAgentHelper - helper for checking of user agent

 Installation
 ------------